 In 2020 the State of New York saw 392 medical malpractice claims filed.
 The number is low, perhaps lower than the number of times New Yorkers received substandard care.

 This is because medical malpractice claims are poorly understood, and because they are harder to win than most people think.

 An averse outcome, even a death, is not enough to launch a malpractice case.
 In order to launch a malpractice case, the doctor must have failed to meet an appropriate standard of care.
 That failure must then result directly in an injury to the patient.

 The “standard of care” is something of a moving target.
 It’s about what another, reasonable physician would have done under the same circumstances.
 “Reasonable” is arguable, and the same circumstances means there’s some wriggle room as well.
 We can look to professional standards, we can look to similar cases, but there is often some room for the defense to argue that any doctor would have done the same given the same set of circumstances.

 There are cases which are a little more clear cut.
 If a surgeon sews you up and leaves a surgical sponge inside your body, operates on the wrong body part or conducts the wrong procedure we tend to have a much stronger case.
 In addition, the New York Department of Health offers protocols and guidelines for specific conditions that we can look to.

-Either way, your malpractice lawyers must often use expert witnesses to define the standard of care in your specific case, and to outline how the standard of care you received was different from the norm.
+Either way, your New York medical malpractice lawyers must often use expert witnesses to define the standard of care in your specific case, and to outline how the standard of care you received was different from the norm.

 The Anatomy of a Malpractice Settlement